What can we learn from those near the end of their lives about living today?

-Karl Pillemer wrote 30 Lessons for Living: Tried and True Advice from the Wisest Americans to provide us with practical advice from the experts about how to make the most out of life.
-(I had the chance to interview Karl as well.)
+Karl Pillemer wrote 30 Lessons for Living: Tried and True Advice from the Wisest Americans to provide us with practical advice about how to make the most out of life.
+(Complement with this interview. )

 “Could we,” he asks, “look at the oldest Americans as experts on how to live our lives?”